‘Fifty Shades Darker’ Release Sees Spike In Sex Toy Sales

 “It didn’t work a couple of times and held us back a little bit.
 It didn’t quite achieve what we wanted it to achieve.”

-The toy reportedly caused Dornan’s co-star, Dakota Johnson to erupt into “snorts of laughter”.
+The toy reportedly caused Dornan’s co-star, Dakota Johnson, to erupt into “snorts of laughter”.

 While this is a seeming break from the character portrayed in the book, director James Foley has said that he was thrilled with Johnson’s reaction and the “honesty” she brought to the scenes.